Updates, commentary, training and advice on immigration and asylum law

 • has previously been accepted by us as part of another immigration application, such as for entry clearance

-Naturalisation applicants who have got their ILR on the basis of a B1 English language test can meet the English language requirement without having to pass another test.
-Unlike with ILR applications, this is so “regardless of whether the original qualification is on the current SELT list”.
-Although the Home Office will already have assessed the test certificate as part of the ILR application, it is nevertheless useful to include a copy of it with the naturalisation application.
+Naturalisation applicants who relied upon a level B1 English language test for settlement can meet the English language requirement without having to pass another test.
+Unlike with settlement applications, this is the case “regardless of whether the original qualification is on the current SELT list”.
+Although the Home Office will already have assessed the test certificate as part of the settlement application, it is nevertheless useful to include a copy of it with the naturalisation application.

 Family immigration

-Someone applying for a partner or parent visa only needs English at level A1.
+Someone applying for entry clearance as a partner or parent only needs English at level A1.
 For a visa extension, it’s level A2.
 There are also a number of category-specific exemptions.
-These are in Appendix FM, the part of the Immigration Rules covering family members.
+These are in Appendix FM, the part of the immigration rules covering family members.

 Age and medical/disability exemptions